lancegosu/CooPA/README.md

 - **Smart Search**: CooPA performs a smart search using Google, aggregates content from relevant articles, and generates a comprehensive response.

-- **Summarization**: The application utilizes OpenAI's GPT-3.5-turbo to summarize articles intelligently.
+- **ChatGPT API Integration**: The application utilizes the ChatGPT API to answer user queries based on aggregated article content.

 - **Source Citation**: CooPA provides source citations by extracting URLs from the search results, enhancing transparency and credibility.